PolishedTomato/DataScienceProject/README.md

 **WorK Done**

-1, Creating visualization for trends of virus infection and vaccination by using seaborn, and malplotlib.
+1, Creating visualization for trends of virus infection and vaccination by using lineplot from seaborn, and malplotlib.

-2, Data cleaning on two datasets so it can merge by using pandas.
+2, Data cleaning on two datasets so it can merge by using pandas.to_datetime(), dt.strftime(), pd.dataframe.merge().

 3, Creating 2 linear models, and 1 multi-linear model for prediction on case infection by using Sklearn, pandas, study materials on linear regresion, correlation.

-4, Adding attributes of prediction, error to existing data frame for residual graphs with the help of pandas library's help.
+4, Adding attributes of prediction, error to existing data frame for residual graphs with the pd.series.apply(), pd.series substraction.

 5, Creating visualizations for linear regressions and multi-linear regression by using sklearn, seaborn, malplotlib.